grpc/proposal/A55-xds-stateful-session-affinity.md

     entry.equivalent_addresses.clear()
 ```

+* The `xds_override_host_experimental` policy will always remove addresses in
+  state `DRAINING` when passing an update down to its child policy, regardless
+  of the value of `override_host_status`.

+* When the policy gets an update that changes an address's health status to
+  `DRAINING`, if (and only if) the `override_host_status` set includes
+  `DRAINING`, it will avoid closing the connection on that subchannel, even
+  when the child policy tries to do so.
+Instead, this policy will maintain the
+  connection until either (a) the connection closes due to the server closing
+  it or a network failure, or (b) the policy receives a subsequent EDS update
+  that completely removes the endpoint.

 * whenever a new subchannel is created (by the child policy that is
   routing an RPC - see below), update the entry in `address_map` (for
   the subchannel address i.e. the peer address as the key) with the new